Medical expert of the article

 The biological material taken during a lymph node biopsy contains predominantly mature lymphocytes with prolymphocytes.
 Their total number can be from 95 to 98% of all cellular structures.

-In acute lymphadenitis, there is an increase in the number of macrophages and neutrophils.
+In acute lymphadenitis, an increase in the number of macrophages and neutrophils is observed.

 Complications after the procedure

-Diagnostic lymph node biopsy usually goes without any difficulties.
+Usually, diagnostic lymph node biopsy is performed without any complications.
 Only in some cases complications develop:

-- infection due to the entry of an infectious agent - in particular during the procedure;
+- infection associated with the entry of an infectious agent, in particular during a procedure;

-- trophic disorders associated with mechanical trauma to nerve structures.
+- trophic disorders associated with mechanical injuries to nerve structures.

 Some patients may experience impaired consciousness, dizziness, weakness.
 The condition should normalize within 1-2 days.